TezBaydu/Milestone-Project-1-Band/README.md

 #### Aims

-- Aimed at nostalgic punk rock audience, music producers and event organisers looking to hire bands.

-- To give users a visual experience of what the bands music is portraying.
+1. To give users a visual experience of what the bands music is portraying.
     * 80's & 90's style punk rock with shades of colour to help represent funk, groove and reggae.

-- Easy navigation to musical tracks, events and contact page
+2. Easy navigation to musical tracks, events and contact page

-- To be fully responsive to all screens and sizes
+3. To be fully responsive to all screens and sizes

+#### Demographic both current and potential

+1. Nostalgic punk rock audience

+2. Music producers

+3. Event organisers

+4. Media outlets

 #### User stories